 - Communications — Includes sessions on effective communications with a variety of stakeholders.
 For example, telling your school's story to the public, utilizing webpages and social media for local relationship building, media relations, marketing, and effective communication with families.

-- Facilities — Includes sessions related to acquiring facilitaties, zoning and permitting processes, Prop 39 and colocation, SB 740, working with real estate professionals, charters and school districts working together on bond issues.
+- Facilities — Includes sessions related to acquiring facilities, zoning and permitting processes, Prop 39 and colocation, SB 740, working with real estate professionals, charters and school districts working together on bond issues.

 - Governance — Includes sessions related to effective boards.
 For example: financial management for board members, transparent decision making, orienting and retaining effective board members, managing board transition, board best practices, effective principal-board relationships.

 - Human Resources — Includes sessions on recruiting, hiring, firing, evaluations, and wage and hour issue.
-Also: increasing diveristy in the work place, workplace wellness and avoiding burn out, personnel responsibility particular to educators (FERPA, mandated reporters, student rights, etc), handling staff misconduct or allegations.
+Also: increasing diversity in the workplace, workplace wellness and avoiding burn out, personnel responsibility particular to educators (FERPA, mandated reporters, student rights, etc.), handling staff misconduct or allegations.

 - Safety — Includes sessions related to school safety including disaster planning, risk management, student playtime safety, building codes, traffic management.